mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Journey timeout management has been detailed [in the following section](../building-journeys/journey-gs.md#global_timeout).
 * Journey Optimizer [documentation home](../../ajo-home.md) page has been redesigned.
 * Recommendations about the Update Profiles activity have been added.
 [Read more](../building-journeys/update-profiles.md)
+* Information has been added regarding the behaviour of timeouts on event activities in journeys.
+When no event is received during the specified timeout period, individuals will continue the journey if no timeout path is defined.
+[Read more](../building-journeys/general-events.md#events-specific-time)

 ## November 2023 {#nov-2023}